macloo/bootstrap5-beginners/README.md

 Columns can be wide or narrow.
 The maximum number of columns in any one row is 12. *rows_columns4.html* shows a row with 12 columns.

+## Google fonts, responsive images, Bootstrap buttons

+1. *goog_fonts.html* — How to add Google fonts to your Bootstrap pages, replacing the default Bootstrap fonts.

+2. *images.html* — Responsive images in Bootstrap are easy, adding one class inside the IMG tag.

+3. How to use the Bootstrap button styles.

 .